 While tea doesn’t spoil like say, a gallon of milk, tea may begin to lose some of its flavor.
-So for the best taste we recommend a shelf life of two years from production of two years for unflavored teas, and one year for flavored teas.
+So for the best taste we recommend a shelf life of four years from production of four years for unflavored teas, and two years for flavored teas.
 Our cases are marked with a “Best By” date to ensure quality.

 Eight glorious hours, unless otherwise stated by your local health regulations.